amiiiiink/innoscripta-news-api/README.md

 I have some features, such as:

-- user preferences system
 - Project Dockerized
 - update read me road map

-# Innoscripta API
+# Innoscripta API (case study)

-Innoscripta App is a news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format
+Innoscripta App  is to build the backend functionality for a news aggregator website that pulls articles from various sources and serves them to the frontend application.
+Data sources used were The Guardian, New York Times, and NewsAPI.org

 ## About Project

 - Article search and filtering
     - Search for articles by keyword
     - Filter search results by date, category, and source

-Data sources used were The Guardian, New York Times, and NewsAPI.org
+    -  user preferences system is automatically going based on each user search we can recommend his/her articles

+To see front end document goto /request-docs

 ## Prerequisites